weareblahs/fc-st-hackathon/README.md

 # What's this?

-This is a project for a hackathon - which utilizes data science skills, such as prediction, data analysis and others.
+This is a project for a hackathon - which utilizes data science, frontend dev, backend dev, API dev and deployment skills, featuring prediction, data analysis and others.

 # How to run this project